wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-debug-cloud-services-virtual-machines.md

     ![Select code type dialog box](./media/vs-azure-tools-debug-cloud-services-virtual-machines/IC718346.png)

 1. Click the processes you want to debug on the virtual machine and then click **Attach**.
-For example, you might choose the w3wp.exe process if you wanted to debug a web app on the virtual machine.
+For example, you might choose the w3wp.exe process if you wanted to debug a web site on the virtual machine.
 See [Debug One or More Processes in Visual Studio](https://msdn.microsoft.com/zh-cn/library/jj919165.aspx) for more information.

 ## Next steps